tingfengx/player-one/README.md

     ```
     cd team42/
     ```
-3. Install dependencies and build client and start the local server using
+3. Install dependencies and build client and start the local server using the convenient shell script
     ```
     sh local-start.sh
     ```